learningequality/kolibri-docs/README.rst

 What is this?
 -------------

-This is the Documentation repository of Kolibri, where documentation is built.
+This is the user documentation repository of Kolibri, where documentation is maintained.
+The docs themselves are hosted at [kolibri.readthedocs.io](https://kolibri.readthedocs.io/).

-To translate the documentation, please visit our `CrowdIn project kolibri-docs <http://crowdin.com/project/kolibri-docs/>`__
+To help translate the documentation, please visit our `'kolibri-docs' CrowdIn project <http://crowdin.com/project/kolibri-docs/>`__

 Building the docs locally